What's in aN SMS and what are some EASY TOOLS you CAN IMPLEMENT

 1. FRAT - Flight Risk Assessment Tool

 There are loads of off-the-shelf FRAT's you can use or modify to suit your particular flight operation.
 Putting the FRAT in to the hands of the pilots is the main challenge.
-They need to be digital (and not paper) since there is fair amount of fast math involved to compute a risk score.
-FlightPro 135 includes a comprehensive and customizable FRAT solution that's worth looking at.
+They need to be digital (and not paper) since there is a fair amount of fast math involved to compute a risk score.
+FlightPro 135 includes an easy, yet comprehensive and customizable FRAT solution that's worth looking at.

 2. Real Time Monitoring of Crew & Aircraft

 A good flight operations management software solution should be monitoring crew and aircraft in real time to make sure they are compliant for any trip they are assigned to.
-This provides an easy way to avoid common compliance breaches.
+This provides an easy way to avoid common compliance breaches which are only there in the first place to improve safety.

 THE MOSt COMMON REASON SMS' Fail